Chapter 14 : Year 2: Breaking News

-He knew that he was exaggerating his nervousness – he had met Hermione’s parents before, and he was quite sure that they liked him.
-But this was a special night.
+He knew that he was exaggerating his nervousness—he had met Hermione’s parents before, and he was fairly sure that they liked him.
+But this was not just any night.
 He and Hermione had news to share with Mr and Mrs Granger, and he was worried that they wouldn’t be happy about it.

 Much to Ron’s relief, it was Hermione who opened the door.
 The sight of her smiling face and her bushy hair calmed him down a bit, although his heart rate increased again when she wrapped her arms around his neck and gave him a quick kiss.